- Location: Nevada

 Whenever you come into the DMV to change your address, renew your license, or apply for a new license or ID card, you'll be asked whether you want to also register to vote.
 If you do, you'll be given a form to fill out, and DMV personnel will forward it to the Registrar of Voters or County Clerk.

-If you're changing your address by mail or fax, you can also request a voter registration form by checking the appropriate box on the Change of Address Notification form.
+If you're changing your address by mail or fax, and you've moved within your same county, you may check the appropriate box on the Change of Address Notification (Form DMV 22) to indicate whether you'd like your voter information updated.
+If you've moved to a different county, you'll need to re-register to vote in that county; you can request that a form be mailed to you by checking another box on the Change of Address Notification (Form DMV 22).
 A voter form will be mailed to you and you can then forward it to the County Clerk or Registrar of Voters.

 Although the DMV is involved in taking voter registration forms, it does not maintain any database on voters or their information, nor does it share DMV information with the Registrar of Voters.
 Therefore, simply updating your address with the DMV, without requesting a voter registration form, will not automatically update your voter information.

 To be eligible to vote in U.S. or state elections, you must:

 - Be 18 years or older by the election date.

 - Be a resident of Nevada for at least 30 days, and a resident of your current precinct for at least 10 days before the election date.

 - Not have a felony conviction that makes it unlawful for you to vote.

 - Not have a court declaration stating that you are mentally incompetent to vote.

 - Not have a permanent residence in any other place.